robertopreste/prestools/docs/usage.rst

     import prestools

-`prestools` include several different modules, each one specifically suited for one particular topic or task (bioinformatics, plotting, etc.).
+``prestools`` include several different modules, each one specifically suited for one particular topic or task (bioinformatics, plotting, etc.).
 It is recommended that you only import the required module, as follows::

-    import prestools.bioinf as pb       # bioinformatics utilities import prestools.clustering as pc   # clustering utilities import prestools.graph as pg        # plotting utilities import prestools.misc as pm         # miscellaneous
+    import prestools.bioinf as pb       # bioinformatics utilities import prestools.clustering as pc   # clustering utilities import prestools.graph as pg        # plotting utilities import prestools.learn as pl        # machine learning utilities import prestools.misc as pm         # miscellaneous

 Some functions are also available as CLI commands, and can be used as follows::